ambry/docker-intro/1_build_and_run_basics/README.md

 To run the container "detached" from your cli you can include the `-d` option

     docker run -p 80:80 -d part_one_nginx

+You can confirm the container is running by running `docker container ls`.
+You should see that the host port 80 is mapped to the container port 80.

+    0.0.0.0:80->80/tcp

 You can attach the container by running: